Mushroom Life Cycle: 4 Key Stages and Their Features

 Amanita Muscaria mushroom releasing its spores

 The mushroom life cycle begins with a spore, one of the many billions released from a fully grown mushroom.
 Different types of mushrooms will have different structures that produce and release spores.
-Most familiar would be mushroom gills, which are found under mushroom caps.
-Other common mushroom structures that release spores are pores and teeth.
-There are some exceptions, such as the puffball mushroom.
-When jostled, Puffballs shoot a cloud of spores out of an opening at the top of the mushroom.
+The most familiar would be mushroom gills, which are found under mushroom caps.

 Related Article: Mushroom Anatomy: A Deep Dive Into the Parts of a Mushroom